brevdev/user-dotbrev/README.md

 # Brev Setup

-Whenever you create or join a project, your user `.brev` directory runs, automating the setup of your project.
+Whenever you create or join a project, your user `.brev` directory runs, applying your user settings to each project.

-Fork and modify this template to add your own custom user settings.
+Fork and modify this template to add your own custom user settings to Brev.
 For project specific settings, see the [project `.brev` template repository](https://github.com/brevdev/default-project-dotbrev).

 ## Setup Steps